modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeploy.md

    ![SilentAuthEnd](../images/customerHosted/registerapplicationC08.png)

-## Provision CreateTeam Settings
+## Certificates in Azure for authentication

-1. The storage account that was deployed as part of the ARM Deployment requires settings to be added
+1. A certificate is used for CreateTeam to make secure graph calls
-   - Please follow steps [Azure Table Storage Configuration](TableStorageConfiguration.md) and then continue to CreateTeam Manifest for ARM Deployment.
+   - Please follow steps [Generating and uploading certificates in Azure for authentication](certificateGeneration.md) for next steps.